peteoshea/powershell-scripts-to-rule-them-all/README.md

 This should include any database migrations or any other things required to get the state of the app into shape for the current version that is checked out.

+### [script/update][update]

+Used to update the project after a fresh pull.
+This should include any database migrations or any other things required to get the state of the app into shape for the current version that is checked out.

+### [script/test][test]

+Used to run the test suite of the project.
+To allow this script to be run from CI setup should be done outside of this script.
+A manual call to [update][update] before running the tests is usually a good idea.

+A good pattern to support is having optional arguments that allow you to run specific tests.

+Linting is also be considered a form of testing.
+These tend to run faster than tests, so put them towards the beginning so it fails faster if there's a linting problem.

 ## Installing Dependencies

 The [bootstrap][bootstrap] script, called from both [setup][setup] and [update][update] scripts,